quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

     }
 }

-/// The interface for an account allowance hook. interface IHieroAccountAllowanceHook {
+/// The interface for an account allowance hook invoked once before a CryptoTransfer. interface IHieroAccountAllowanceHook {
     /// Combines HBAR and HTS asset transfers. struct Transfers {